Kawhi Leonard powers Clippers past Bulls

 Kawhi Leonard scored 35 points, leading the host Los Angeles Clippers to a 130-127 victory over the Chicago Bulls on Sunday.

-Leonard hit 14 of 22 shots, including 7 of 9 3-pointers, with a 3-pointer in the third quarter allowed Leonard to top 10,000 career points.
+Leonard hit 14 of 22 shots, including 7 of 9 3-pointers, with a 3-pointer in the third quarter allowing Leonard to top 10,000 career points.

 Paul George had 28 points, nine assists and seven rebounds, Lou Williams added 21 points and Marcus Morris Sr. chipped in 11 points and seven boards for the Clippers.
 Nicolas Batum recorded four of the Clippers’ 13 steals.